clearhaus/3DSv2-api-documentation/source/3dsmethod.rst

 The 3DS Method can be optionally used by issuers to gather browser fingerprints using Javascript.
 This is done by loading a URL in a hidden iframe, before the authentication.
-This iframe will then execute some fingerprinting javascript, before POST'ing the a prespecified URL belonging to the requestor.
+This iframe will then execute some fingerprinting javascript, before POST'ing to the prespecified URL belonging to the requestor.
 The 3DS Method fingerprint result is tied to the authentication by the ``threeDSServerTransID``.

-Note: *3DS Method is not optional for requestors*.

 If `3DS Method URL`_ is included in the :ref:`preauth-usage` response, the 3DS method *must* be invoked as explained in this guide.